-It is important for our executives to be aligned with shareholders through common share ownership.
-As such, our share ownership guidelines stipulate that all other officers of the Company (other than the CEO) are required to acquire and hold common shares having a value of at least one times their annual base salary.
-Our previous policy required that our CEO acquire and hold common shares having a value of at least one times their annual base salary.
-Our previous policy required that our CEO acquire and hold common shares having a value of at least three times their annual base salary; however, this was increased to four times annual base salary for Mr. Greager.
-Mr. Greager was given 3.5 years to meet this guideline.
-For our other C-Suite officers, the ownership level is to be attained within a period of three years from the date of appointment and for our Vice Presidents the ownership level is to be attained within a period of five years from the date of appointment.
-An officer meets these guidelines if either the market value or the adjusted cost base of their common shares exceeds their ownership guideline.
-Only common shares held count towards satisfaction of the ownership guideline, unvested share awards do not.
+It is important that our executives be aligned with shareholders through common share ownership.
+As such, our share ownership quidelines stipulate that officers of the Company are required to acquire and hold common shares in accordance with the following.

+The ownership level is to be attained within a period of five years from the date of appointment.
+An officer meets these guidelines if either the market value or the adjusted cost base of their common shares exceeds their ownership quideline.
+Only common shares held count towards satisfaction of the ownership guideline, share awards do not.

-The following table sets out for each NEO, the number of common shares held and market value as at December 31, 2023, as well as the ownership value guideline.
+The following table sets out for each current NEO, the number of common shares held and market value as at December 31, 2024, as well as the ownership value guideline.